-- (4) The above presumptions apply equally in proceedings relating to an infringement alleged to have occurred before the date on which the copies were issued or made available to the public. - (5) In proceedings brought by virtue of this Division with respect to a film, where the film as shown in public, broadcast or included in a cable programme service bears a statement- - (a) that a named person was the director or producer of the film; - (b) that a named person was the principal director of the film, the author of the screenplay, the author of the dialogue or the composer of music specifically created for and used in the film; or the statement is admissible as evidence of the facts stated and is presumed to be correct until the contrary is proved.
+- (4) The above presumptions apply equally in proceedings relating to an infringement alleged to have occurred before the date on which the copies were issued or made available to the public. - (5) In proceedings brought by virtue of this Division with respect to a film, where the film as shown in public or communicated to the public bears a statement- (Amended 16 of 2022 s.
+62) - (a) that a named person was the director or producer of the film; - (b) that a named person was the principal director of the film, the author of the screenplay, the author of the dialogue or the composer of music specifically created for and used in the film; or - (c) that a named person was the owner of copyright in the film immediately after it was made, the statement is admissible as evidence of the facts stated and is presumed to be correct until the contrary is proved.